mshumko/asilib/docs/api.rst

 Load
 ====
-The following functions are very useful if you want to work with the raw image and calibration data without dealing without explicitly downloading them.
+The following functions are very useful if you want to work with the raw image and skymap data without dealing without explicitly downloading them.

 .. automodule:: asilib.io.load
    :members: load_img, load_skymap, get_frame, get_frames